K11MCH1/AdrenoToolsDrivers/README.md

 # Reporting issues

 If you encounter issues with your games, please consult the emulator's devs first.
 I just build these drivers.
 I am unable to fix anything and I can only report technical feedback given to me by the devs so I can report to Mesa (the source).
-Any issues unrelated to games are welcome.
+Any questions unrelated to games are welcome.
 Thank you for understanding.

 # Usage